- 2 Bedrooms

-Welcome to Coastal Bliss Cottage, a comfortable, elegantly-decorated bungalow that is within walking distance of Bay Street and the water, the Historic District, and handsome downtown Beaufort!
+Welcome to Coastal Bliss Cottage, a comfortable, handsomely-decorated bungalow that is within walking distance of Bay Street and the water, the Historic District, and striking downtown Beaufort!

-Come savor a blissfully calming stay in historic Beaufort and Coastal Bliss Cottage!
+Come savor a blissfully peaceful stay in historic Beaufort and Coastal Bliss Cottage!

 Reservations are subject to a 3.5% processing fee.

 Renters must be over 25 years of age to reserve our property.